£10.00

 Pedestrian access to the festival is via Old Maltongate (What3words: counts.sounding.blindfold) and Sheepfoot Hill (What3Words: bronzes.workroom.picked).
 Please note that there is no vehicular access via Old Maltongate during the festival.

-Car parking is accessed via Sheepfoot Hill.
+FREE Car parking is accessed via Sheepfoot Hill.
 If following SatNav, please use the postcode YO17 7EF, (What3Words: bronzes.workroom.picked).
 Priority disabled car parking is available: please let our car parking attendants know if you require this.

 We are grateful to Derventio Wines for the use of their site for car parking.

-Please note:: The fort site is uneven in many places and whilst efforts have been made to make sure it is as level as it can be, we advise that you wear suitable footwear and are cautious at all times moving around the field
+Please note: The fort site is uneven in many places and whilst efforts have been made to make sure it is as level as it can be, we advise that you wear suitable footwear and are cautious at all times moving around the field.

 For your comfort and safety, toilets, and first aid service are provided.